 We have seven members on our Board of Directors who are authorised to make the final decisions on all legal, policy and financial matters pertaining to our operations.
 They are:

-Shanti is IWRAW Asia Pacific’s founding member and former Executive Director.
+Shanti is a former Executive Director of IWRAW Asia Pacific and a founding member of the Board.
 She has had extensive experience managing women’s rights programmes, having been involved in capacity building for women’s rights advocacy for over 20 years, within Malaysia, as well as regionally and internationally.
 Shanti has served as an expert assisting key UN agencies such as APGEN, the Office of the High Commissioner of Human Rights and UNIFEM.
 She holds a Masters in Literature from the University of Madras, India, and a Masters in Gender and Development from the Institute of Development Studies, University of Sussex.
-From 2005 until 2008, also served a four-year term as an expert member of the CEDAW Committee.
+From 2005 until 2008, she also served a four-year term as an expert member of the CEDAW Committee.

 Lesley Ann Foster

-Dr Foster had received awards from Women’s Southern African Social Entrepreneurship, Eastern Cape award for Excellence in Health Promotion, Metropolitan Eastern Cape Award for Humanitarian work, Katlego Spirit of Hope award by the South African NGO Coalition, and Joan Harris Rotary international Award.
+Dr Foster has received awards from Women’s Southern African Social Entrepreneurship, Eastern Cape Award for Excellence in Health Promotion, Metropolitan Eastern Cape Award for Humanitarian Work, Katlego Spirit of Hope Award by the South African NGO Coalition, and Joan Harris Rotary International Award.

 Amal is the founding member of New Woman Foundation, Egypt.
-Her organisation also coordinates the Coalition for Equality Without Reservation (EWR) from 2010 to 2013, which has since moved to Lebanon.
-This Coalition is one of IWRAW Asia Pacific’s regional CEDAW partners in the Middle East North Africa region.
-Amal was also on the Planning Committee of Musawah, a global movement for equality and justice in the Muslim family from 2007 until 2010.
+Her organisation also coordinated the Coalition for Equality Without Reservation (EWR) from 2010 to 2013, which has since moved to Lebanon.
+This Coalition is one of IWRAW Asia Pacific’s regional CEDAW partners in MENA.
+Amal was also on the Planning Committee of Musawah, a global movement for equality and justice in the Muslim family, from 2007 until 2010.
 Amal has published and conducted extensive research and advocacy in the field of women’s rights, particularly with regard to reproductive health, violence against women, and female genital mutilation.

-Dr Noraida Endut is Associate Professor and Director at the Women’s Development Research Centre (KANITA), Universiti Sains Malaysia.
+Dr Noraida Endut is Associate Professor and Director at the Centre for Research on Women and Gender (KANITA), Universiti Sains Malaysia.
 She has a law degree from the University of Sheffield, United Kingdom and LLM (Law and Development) and PhD degrees from the School of Oriental and African Studies, University of London, United Kingdom.
-She is currently involved in academic and advocacy-related research projects on the socio-legal aspects of women’s issues and sits on the university’s Sexual Harassment Committee.
-She was a Regional Consultant (Asia Pacific) for the Due Diligence Project on Violence Against Women (duediligenceproject.org) between 2011 and 2013.
+She is currently involved in academic and advocacy-related research projects on the socio-legal aspects of women’s issues, and sits on the university’s Sexual Harassment Committee.
+She was a Regional Consultant (Asia Pacific) for the Due Diligence Project on Violence Against Women between 2011 and 2013.
 She coordinated training programmes on violence against women for the NAM Institute for the Empowerment of Women (NIEW) between 2007 and 2009 and also coordinated the drafting of Universiti Sains Malaysia’s Policy and Protocol on Sexual Harassment that came into effect in July 2009.

 Maria Herminia Graterol

 Maria Herminia Graterol is an expert in international women’s human rights law, as well as gender and development.
 In recent years she has been focusing on women’s economic and social rights, with a special interest in the right to education for women and girls around the world.
-She regularly provides training, research and program evaluation support for women’s rights and human rights organizations.
-She is the Executive Director and co-founder of HOLA NYC, a Spanish Immersion Program that integrates a progressive, creative curriculum with the pedagogical foundations of the Montessori philosophy.
-HOLA NYC is a not for profit organization that offers opportunities to migrant latinas to work in a pre-school setting in their native language.
+She regularly provides training, research and programme evaluation support to women’s rights and human rights organisations.
+She is the Executive Director and co-founder of HOLA NYC, a Spanish immersion programme that integrates a progressive, creative curriculum with the pedagogical foundations of the Montessori philosophy.
+HOLA NYC is a not-for-profit organisation that offers opportunities to migrant Latinas to work in a pre-school setting in their native language.